oroinc/documentation/backend/file-storage/index.rst

     knp_gaufrette:
         filesystems:
-            your_storage:
+            some_storage:
                 adapter: private # the type of storage (public or private)
-                alias: your_storage_filesystem
+                alias: some_storage_filesystem

 - Register the |FileManager| service as the child of the ``oro_gaufrette.file_manager`` service:

 .. code-block:: yaml
    :linenos:

-    your_bundle.file_manager:
+    acme.file_manager:
         parent: oro_gaufrette.file_manager
         arguments:
-            - 'your_storage' # the name of Gaufrette filesystem should be used as the storage.
+            - 'some_storage' # the name of Gaufrette filesystem should be used as the storage.

-As a result, the **your_bundle.file_manager** service will be the entry point of your new private file storage.
+As a result, the **acme.file_manager** service will be the entry point of your new private file storage.

 By default, if the Gaufrette local file system adapter is used to store files for the file system, the data will be saved to the sub-directory with the name of the Gaufrette file system used for this file storage.

-For the previous example, this default path is the ``var/data/your_storage`` directory of the application.
+For the previous example, this default path is the ``var/data/some_storage`` directory of the application.

 For the public file system, it is ``public/media/your_filesystem_name``.